bouchrabenkhelifa/BenkhelifaBouchra/README.md

 # 👋 Hi, I'm Bouchra Benkhelifa
-💻 Full Stack Developer | Passionate about AI, IoT, and developing web and machine learning applications.
-📚 Always learning and seeking new technical challenges.
+💻 Full Stack Developer | Passionate about AI, IoT and Dev 📚 Always learning and seeking new technical challenges.

 ---